 ClickSafety is the leading provider of web-based safety and risk management systems for the Construction Industry.
 ClickSafety will be providing the online training and tracking system used to deliver safety orientation.
-You will be required to have ALL your employees successfully complete the online Safety Passport Orientation and project specific training through the ClickSafety system prior to their arrival onsite.
-The average employee should take 30 minutes to complete the Safety Passport and 15 minutes for project specific training.
+You will be required to have ALL your employees successfully complete the online Safety Passport Orientation, Transbay project specific training and the Click Green Construction Practices through the ClickSafety system prior to their arrival onsite.
+The average employee should take 30 minutes to complete the Safety Passport and 15 minutes for Transbay project specific training and 10 minutes to complete Click Green Construction Practices.
 The course will be available in both English and Spanish.